babasaraki/iandow.github.io/_posts/2017-04-17-How_Use_Azure_REST.md

 ## Conclusion

 In this post I described how to use the Azure CLI to clone VMs by generalizing and copying their disk images to new resource groups.
-Here are the *power moves* that advanced Azure users will do which most people overlook when trying to create and troubleshoot VM provisioning errors based on generalized disk images.
+Here are the *power moves* that advanced Azure users will do which most people overlook when trying to create and troubleshoot provisioning errors based on generalized disk images.

 1. Use Resource Explorer http://resources.azure.com
 2. Use the Azure REST API